camunda/camunda-docs-manual/content/installation/camunda-bpm-run.md

     name: "Remote Engine Distribution"
     identifier: "installation-camunda-bpm-run"
     parent: "installation-guide"
-    pre: "Install Camunda 7 Run, an easy to configure remote engine distribution of the Camunda 7.
+    pre: "Install Camunda 7 Run, an easy to configure remote engine distribution of Camunda 7.
 No Java knowledge necessary."
 ---

 {{< note title="What is a Remote Engine Distribution?" class="info" >}}